Makundi/Demo-repo/README.md

 # Demo

-Somre description for the project!
+Some description for the project!